 The Tess Gallagher and Raymond Carver Suite, A “semi-shared” room (walk through one to get to the other) with en-suite, $695.

 “The Leonard Cohen Room” and “The Alice Walker Room”, shared rooms with en-suite, $645.

 The “Anne Michaels Cabin” private cabin with en-suite, $845.

 The “Richard Wagamese Cabin”, private cabin with en-suite, $795.

-When you sign up you’ll be asked for a deposit between $200 and $400 plus HST to claim your spot — deposits vary based on room choice.
+When you sign up you’ll be asked for a deposit between $200 and $400 to claim your spot — deposits vary based on room choice.
 We’ll follow up once your spot is confirmed with an invoice for the balance, and the option of breaking the balance into four monthly credit card payments.
 There’s no fee for using this service, we just like to offer it.
 Note, HST will be added to all costs.

 To see our financial and cancellation policies, click here.